 Double, Bubble, Toil, and Trouble!
 It’s that time of year, and bubbly drinks are just what we need to make the Halloween season feel a little more spooky and festive.

-This Halloween, we need things that keep the spirits alive (pun intended)!
+This Halloween, keep the spirits alive (pun intended)!
 Go all out on decorations, make a big deal!
 Have a costume fashion show!
-After all the fun activities, these drinks will be the perfect addition to any Halloween celebration.
+After all the fun festivities and you've had all the Twix you can eat, these drinks will be the perfect on-theme addition to any Halloween party.

-All of these drinks can easily be spiked for just the adults, or keep them sans-booze for everyone to enjoy!
+All of these drinks can easily be spiked with liqueur, for just the adults, or keep them sans-booze for everyone to enjoy!

 Make a spooky and gross-looking bloodshot punch with a can of Hawaiian Punch, a can of apple juice, and a bottle of cranberry juice.
 Throw some fake eyeballs in and it’ll look extra creepy!